yannickoo/gallery_link/README.txt

   ?>

-So we get a link with the label "Click to open gallery" and on click it triggers a gallery displaying our four images with the imagecache preset "big".
+So we get a link with the label "Click to open gallery" and on click it triggers a gallery displaying our images with the imagecache preset "big".